devemio/docker-color-output/README.md

 ## 👨‍💻 Installation

-This package uses pipeline and allows you to color the Docker output.
+This package uses a pipeline and allows you to color the Docker output.

 #### 🍏 Mac